Elliott List: Stevenage

 List signed for Stevenage of League Two on 31 August 2019, joining the club for an undisclosed fee.
 He debuted on the same day as his signing was announced, playing the first 63 minutes in a 2–2 draw at home to Macclesfield Town.
 Having scored 11 goals during the 2020–21 season, finishing as the club's top goalscorer for the season, List was named Stevenage's Player of the Year in May 2021.
 List signed a contract extension with Stevenage on 28 April 2021, keeping him at the club for a further two seasons.
 He scored 13 goals in 45 appearances during the 2021–22 season.
+List suffered a knee injury in Stevenage's opening match of the 2022–23 season against Tranmere Rovers on 30 July 2022, ultimately ruling him out for the season.
+Following the club's promotion into League One, List signed a contract extension on 24 May 2023, a one-year agreement with the option of a further year.
+He scored four times in 36 appearances during the 2023–24 season and four times in 44 appearances the following season.
+During his six years at Stevenage, List made 201 appearances and scored 35 goals.

+Northampton Town

+After negotiations with Stevenage regarding a new contract, List signed a two-year contract with fellow League One club Northampton Town on 19 June 2025.

+Style of play

+Deployed predominantly as a winger, List's pace and energy have been highlighted as strengths.
+Upon signing for Northampton Town in June 2025, manager Kevin Nolan stated "He is a dynamic forward who can play in a number of the attacking positions and brings real energy and attacking threat".
+List has been praised for his work ethic off the ball and described as being an adaptable forward who can stretch defences.